Honda Jazz Review 2026: Price, specs & boot space

 There’s enough adjustment in the steering wheel for most Jazz buyers to find a comfortable driving position, too.

 In terms of storage up front, there’s a useful cubby box under the central armrest, while there’s space in front of the gear lever to rest your phone.
-The door bins - while not massive - can take a small bottle of water and a few other odds and ends.
+The door bins, while not massive, can take a small bottle of water and a few other odds and ends.
 If you’re a fan of a grande latte, you might be disappointed as the cup holders aren’t particularly big.
-There are four of them, though - two between the front seats and two in the dash.
+There are four of them, though – two between the front seats and two in the dash.

 If you’re planning to regularly carry passengers in the back, something like a Polo simply doesn’t compare.
 The Jazz’s relatively boxy shape means there’s a huge amount of headroom for rear-seat passengers, and six-foot adults can fit comfortably behind six-foot adults in the front.
 The one small caveat is that you shouldn’t expect to carry a third person in the middle seat - it’s too narrow for anything but occasional use, by a child.
-Talking of which - there are ISOFIX points on the outer seats, helping you fit child seats.
+Talking of which, there are ISOFIX points on the outer seats, helping you fit child seats.

 Handling and ride quality: What is the Honda Jazz like to drive?

 "The Honda Jazz is a really easy car to drive around town.
-The steering is usefully light, while a surprisingly tight turning circle means you can change direction without too many awkward shuffles of the steering wheel."
+The steering is usefully light, while a tight turning circle means you can change direction without too many awkward shuffles of the steering wheel."

 You might find that used models fitted with 15-inch wheels are slightly more compliant than those we’ve driven with the bigger 16-inch alloys.
-Don’t go thinking the rugged Honda Crosstar model is any more comfortable in this regard, either.
+Don’t go thinking the rugged Honda Jazz Crosstar model is any more comfortable in this regard, either.

-The Jazz’s total power output of 107PS might not sound a lot, but its hybrid system - including a single fixed-gear ratio gearbox - means it actually feels pretty eager.
-It can accelerate to 62mph in as little as 9.4 seconds, which is comparable to a mid-range Ford Fiesta EcoBoost.
+The pre-facelift Jazz’s total power output of 107PS might not sound a lot, but its hybrid system – including a single fixed-gear ratio gearbox – means it actually feels pretty eager.
+It can accelerate to 62mph in as little as 9.4 seconds, which is comparable to a mid-range Ford Fiesta EcoBoost

 Under normal driving, the Honda Jazz will run in Hybrid Drive mode, using both petrol and electric power to provide the best combination of performance and efficiency.
-At high speed, it’ll resort to Engine Drive, saving electricity for when it’ll be best utilised - such as around town.
+At high speed, it’ll resort to Engine Drive, saving electricity for when it’ll be best utilised, such as around town.
 During low-speed driving, the petrol engine can cut out entirely, allowing the car to run under electric power.

 The engine and motor combination also makes stop-start traffic a relaxed affair.
-Most modern petrol cars will turn the engine off when you come to a complete halt, but the hybrid Honda Jazz will do this before you come to a stop - relying on electric power to keep things like the lights, radio and power steering working.
-It can set off in electric mode, too, meaning you don’t have to wait for the engine to start up - helping refinement levels.
+Most modern petrol cars will turn the engine off when you come to a complete halt, but the hybrid Honda Jazz will do this before you come to a stop, relying on electric power to keep things like the lights, radio and power steering working.
+It can set off in electric mode, too, meaning you don’t have to wait for the engine to start up, helping refinement levels.

 There’s a fair amount of road noise, not helped by the firm suspension and 16-inch alloy wheels.
 Wind noise is pretty well hushed, though, especially considering the Honda Jazz’s fairly upright shape.
-Indeed, it feels a very relaxed motorway car with the cruise control set at 70mph.
+Indeed, it feels a very relaxed motorway car with the standard adaptive cruise control set at 70mph.

 All Honda Jazz models use a wide-view front camera to monitor the road ahead.
 This enables features like the Collision Mitigation Braking System, which can notify the driver and even apply the brakes to prevent a collision (or at least reduce the impact).
 Honda claims that it goes further than more rudimentary systems, able to spot pedestrians in the road at night or identify an oncoming vehicle during turning.